 We’ve all heard the buzz when a Christian leader falls into sin.
 A Christian organization’s false and harmful teaching is exposed.
 Or the government we value make hard decisions.
 We hear a friend slam a person or government or political issue and we can’t believe we can feel so polar opposite.
 It’s easy to get discouraged and wonder what is going on in the Christian world!

-I don’t have the answers, but I’ve done some musing on these happenings and just want to share.
+I don’t have answers, but I’ve done some musing on these happenings and just want to share.
 I’m hoping to discuss and learn together.
-No black and white, no rights and wrongs, just musings.
+No black and white answers, no rights and wrong decisions, just musings.
 Okay?

 A wise sage said it best,

 “There’s nothing new under the sun.”
 (Ecclesiastes 1:9)

 I’ve sat under the teaching of a wide variety of pastors and teachers.
 I’ve sat through their conferences and applied many ideas, so I feel balanced in my perspective.
 And I realize there are two sides to every coin.
 On one side of programmatic teaching, there may be a grand purpose, love for God, with the intention to share ideas, but the flip side has the potential for greed, power, and pride that can accompany any man or idea.

 As I’ve matured (okay, gotten older!), I see more clearly the consequences of historical events or ideas.
 It’s a blend of experience and retrospect.
 But one thing we need to remember is that God won’t tolerate another Babel.
 The construction of yet another tower to help us reach Him.
 Programs, schools, teachers who take on idol status, churches (yep, even churches) all must come toppling down when they become more important than a total love for God and His Word.
 When they lack gratitude for Jesus’s redemption and the Spirit’s work.